CITIES, UNIVERSITIES AND THE GLOBAL KNOWLEDGE ECONOMY

 STRENGTHENING URBAN SLUM UPGRADING AND URBAN GOVERNANCE IN SOUTHEAST ASIA

 Around 924 million people, according to UN Habitat 2003 estimates, live in urban slums and squatter settlements.
 Over half of these people are in Asia.
 Self-help squatter settlement improvement programs have been around since at least the beginning of the 20th Century, but they attracted the support of major international institutions from the early 1970s.
-So why, nearly 40 years later, are there still so many people living in slums and squatter settlements, and why are conditions within them so appalling?
+So why, over 40 years later, are there still so many people living in slums and squatter settlements, and why are conditions within them so appalling?

 Team members, left to right in photograph:

-Cynthia Veneracion (Ateneo de Manila University)
+Cynthia Veneracion, Ateneo de Manila University

-Pham Thi Thu Huyen (Hanoi Architectural University)
+Pham Thi Thu Huyen, Hanoi Architectural University